Find Grad Schools

 • Advertising Layout Worker

-In the United States, there were 266,300 jobs for Graphic Designer in 2016.
+There were about 266,300 jobs for Graphic Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 11,100 new jobs for Graphic Designer by 2026.
-There will be an estimated 26,000 positions for Graphic Designer per year.
+Due to new job openings and attrition, there will be an average of 26,000 job openings in this field each year.

 undefined